Regional 1 South Central: Format

 The twelve teams in this league are drawn from across southern England, with the league champions promoted to National 2 East.
 The league's bottom two teams are relegated to either Regional 2 Thames or Regional 2 South Central depending on their geographic location.
+Play-offs were introduced in 2025–26, with the second and third-placed teams playing each other for the right to play in the NLR Accession Final, while the losing team in the play-off between the ninth and tenth placed teams play in the Regional 1 Accession Final.

 The season runs from September to April and comprises twenty-two rounds of matches, with each club playing each of its rivals home and away.
 The results of the matches contribute points to the league table as follows: